 Want to be wowed by the sheltered environment that only a non-road-connected island can provide?
 Then hop onto the Ocracoke Island ferry either from Hatteras Island (northeast), Cedar Island (southwest) or Swan Quarter (mainland).

 Ocracoke Island has a population of under 1,000 people, and it really feels like time stands still here.
-Because of its isolation, the distinctive English Hoi Toider accent has managed to survive and can be heard on Ocracoke Island to this day.
+Because of its isolation, the distinctive English Hoi Toider accent has managed to survive and can be heard on Ocracoke Island to this day – will you be able to understand it?

-There’s just one town on Ocracoke Island, the aptly named town of Ocracoke.
+There’s just one town on Ocracoke Island, Ocracoke.
 Dotted with a few delightful restaurants and hotels, it has just the right size for a relaxing, walkable Outer Banks vacation.

 Any horse lovers out there?
 Ocracoke Island is the home of an irresistible herd of Ocracoke banker ponies, descendants of Spanish mustangs believed to have been left behind by 16th-century explorers.

-The Ocracoke Harbor Inn offers passionately refined rooms and suites overlooking Silver Lake, functioning as Ocracoke’s harbor.
-From the water views to the friendly ambience, this Outer Banks hotel is a great place to be.
+- The Ocracoke Harbor Inn – The Ocracoke Harbor Inn offers passionately refined rooms and suites overlooking Silver Lake, functioning as Ocracoke’s harbor.
+From the water views to the friendly ambience, this hotel is a great place to be.

 Final words about where to stay in the Outer Banks, OBX